ericymiao/ctcvj2056-timing-spin-evolution/README.md

 # CTCV J2056-3014 X-ray Timing Analysis
+*This project is currently a work-in-progress, and many things are subject to change and may be incomplete*

 X-ray timing analysis of the cataclysmic variable **CTCV J2056-3014** using NICER, XMM-Newton, and NuSTAR data.